THE STORY OF THE WOMAN WHO INSPIRED CHANGE WITH HER CALL FOR GREATER FREEDOMS FOR WOMEN.

 ?THE GUARDIAN: 'MANAL AL-SHARIF BECAME A GLOBAL FIGUREHEAD OF A CAUSE THAT DREW THE ATTENTION OF GLOBAL LEADERS WHO URGED THE [SAUDI] KINGDOM TO OVERTURN THE BAN' ON WOMEN DRIVING.

-'Future generations will marvel at Manal al-Sharif, whose voice is laden with quiet dignity even at its most urgent.
+'Future generations will marvel at Manal al-Sharif.
 Her gripping account of homegrown courage will speak to the fighter in all of us.
 Books like this one can change the world' Deborah Feldman, New York Times bestselling author of Unorthodox

 'Manal al-Sharif is following in a long tradition of women activists around the world who have put themselves on the line to expose and challenge discriminatory laws and policies' Malcolm Smart, Amnesty International News

 Manal al-Sharif was born in Mecca the year fundamentalism took hold in Saudi Arabia.
 As a young girl she would burn her brother's boy band CDs in the oven because music was haram: forbidden by Islamic law.

 By her twenties she was a computer security engineer.
 But as she became older, the unequal way in which women are treated became too much to bear: she was branded a slut for talking to male colleagues at work; her school-age brother had to chaperone her on business trips and, while she kept a car in her garage, she was forbidden from driving down Saudi streets.